Pete Bevacqua

 Peter Paul Bevacqua (born 1971) is an American sports and media executive who is the athletic director at the University of Notre Dame.
-He previously served as president and chairman of NBC Sports between 2018 and 2023.
-Before joining NBC Sports, Bevacqua served as the CEO of the Professional Golfers' Association of America from 2012 until 2018.
+He previously was CEO of the Professional Golfers' Association of America from 2012 to 2018, and president and chairman of NBC Sports from 2018 to 2023.

 Early life

 Bevacqua grew up in Bedford, New York.
 He began playing golf at a young age with his father, Arthur Bevacqua, a dentist.
 He attended Brunswick School in nearby Greenwich, Connecticut where he was valedictorian, senior class president and an all-league player in football, basketball and golf.
 He began caddying at the Bedford Golf and Tennis Club at age 10, training under head pro Walt Ronan, and continued to work summers there as a caddie and pro shop manager while attending the University of Notre Dame.
 He was also a walk-on punter for head football coach Lou Holtz at Notre Dame, where he graduated magna cum laude with a bachelor's degree in English in 1993.
 He then earned a Juris Doctor from Georgetown University, graduating cum laude in 1997.